Obituary of Walter A. Shields

 He was predeceased by Lillian, his first wife of 33 years.
 He is survived by Beth, his second wife of 34 years; two sons, Daniel and Patrick Shields, both of Tampa; two daughters, Bonnie Fleck and Heather Nagy, both of Citrus County; a step-son, Kirk Morphew, of Fairmont, WV; five grandchildren, and five great grandchildren.

 At his request there will be no memorial service.
-“What you remember is what I was.”To send flowers to the family of Walter Shields, please visit Tribute Store
+“What you remember is what I was.”To send flowers to the family or plant a tree in memory of Walter Shields, please visit Tribute Store